What risks do I take? Its ALL risk

 I would say that the big obvious risks are more dramatic, but the little ones have changed my existence and experiences just as significantly.

 When I was young, I was instructed, and tried, to do all the ‘right’ things so I could insure that nothing bad would happen.
-The things that were ‘correct’ according to the world, were not always easy for me, but I struggled to do them.
+The things that were ‘correct’ according to the world as my parents saw it, were not always easy for me, but I struggled to do them.
 I often became frustrated with myself for falling short or ‘failing’.

-If ever I risked listening to myself, just following my inner voice, I would feel both good and bad.
+If ever I risked listening to myself and following my inner voice, I would feel both good and bad.
 Bad for not complying, good for not complying.

 I did that enough to get used to it.
 Sort of.
 The more I do it, the easier it gets.